enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementPlayerExtension.rst

 .. _PlayerExtensionInterface-processInput:

-void processInput(InputHandler &inputHandler, long time)
+void processInput(const InputStates &inputState, long time)
 =======================================================

 Called each frame with updated input information, and time of frame in milliseconds.